logo for pulau-pangkor.com

 Mr. Brain Paton who was stationed in Taiping send us some awesome pictures.

-We had to seperate them into two pages:
+We had to separate them into two pages:

 Page 1 and Page 2